Hizentra Cost and Copay Assistance

 The U.S. Food and Drug Administration (FDA) first endorsed the medication in 2010.
 Since then, It has gained widespread popularity, becoming the world’s most prescribed immunoglobulin medication with up to 9.3 million exposures to date.

 The color of Hizentra runs from clear and pale yellow to light brown.
 The medication is available in pre-filled syringes and vials.

 While some people prefer syringes, others may feel more secure using vials.
 Your physician can help you make an informed decision.
-The syringes always come in volumes ranging from 5 to 20 millimeters.
-The vials are available in volumes ranging from 5 to 50 millimeters.
+The syringes always come in volumes ranging from 5 to 20 ml.
+The vials are available in volumes ranging from 5 to 50 ml.

 How Does It Work?

 Hizentra’s active ingredient, human immunoglobulin, is a highly purified protein derived from the plasma of healthy individuals.
 It acts as the body’s soldier to ward off bacterial and viral infections, and it helps create a balanced immune system.

 One way the immune system can become unbalanced is when it becomes hyperactive, a condition known as autoimmunity.
 Hizentra modifies immune hyperactivity through a mechanism called immunomodulation, in which the hyperactivity is regulated in order to prepare the body against potential threats.

 Adults and children over two years old can use Hizentra.
 Patients who use this medication are often those who suffer from nerve disorders such as chronic inflammatory demyelinating polyneuropathy and immune system diseases such as: